hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step6-additional-draft.md

 Aside from SonarQube there are other ways to analyze a project.
 Use Gradle to run a series of tasks related to performing static code analysis.

-**Note: The Analysis Plugins are currently being upgraded and may not function.**
+**Note: This step is a draft.
+The Analysis Plugins are currently being upgraded and may not function.**

 `./gradlew check`{{execute}}